-- Analytics Tags: We check your site to see which website analytics solution you use (e.g. Google Analytics).
-We report on those that we find and if you're also making use of Google Tag Manager (GTM), which is a simple way of adding analytics tags to your code.
+- Analytics Tags: We check your site to see which website analytics solution you use (e.g. Google Analytics) and then report on those that we find, as well as if you're also making use of Google Tag Manager (GTM) — a simple way of adding analytics tags to your code.

 - Canonical Tags: A canonical tag (aka "rel=canonical") is a way of telling search engines that a specific URL represents the master copy of a page.
 Practically speaking, the canonical tag tells the search engines which version of a URL you want to appear in the search results.

-- Errors: Errors highlighted on the Local Search Audit are pages (URLs) on your site that return an error because they don't exist anymore or they have a problem.
-It's important to resolve these errors so that customers don't go to these broken/missing pages.
+- Errors: Errors highlighted on the Local Search Audit are pages (URLs) on your site that return an error because they don't exist any longer or they have a problem.
+It's important to resolve these errors so that customers don't visit these broken / missing pages.
 Google can reduce the authority of your site if your error count is high.

 - Flash: Flash is a multimedia platform that some websites still use, but that is soon to be deprecated by Adobe.
 We check your landing page to see if it uses Flash or not.
-Google can't easily read Flash and it can block Google from indexing your site.
-Current best practice is to avoid using Flash on websites and use HTML5 instead to achieve the same results.
+Google can't easily read Flash and it can actually block Google from indexing your site.
+Current best practice is to avoid using Flash on websites and use HTML5 instead, which will achieve the same results.
 You'll also want to avoid the use of Flash because it doesn't work well (or at all) on mobile web browsers.

 - Image Alt Tags: Alt Text is a method for adding a text description to an image.
 Search engines can't accurately read images all the time to determine their content reliably, so adding 'Alternative Text' lets you tell Google what the image is about.
-This is a useful way of reinforcing what a web page is about, and giving Google more relevant signals that have a positive impact on your SEO.
+This is a useful way of reinforcing a web page's purpose and gives Google more relevant signals that have a positive impact on your SEO.

 - Mobile Page Load Speed: This score shows how quickly your landing page loads on a mobile device.